f-ben/Marlin/README.md

      #define NOZZLE_TO_PROBE_OFFSET { x, y, z }

+# What to do after flashing the firmware

+You will definitely have to set your extruder steps (e-steps) and the hot end calibration (pid).
+3D-Nation wrote an awesome article how to do that.
+You can check it out here: https://3dnation504795197.wordpress.com/guide/

+# The original idea...
-The original idea of this combination of features came from this reddit thread by morningreis: https://www.reddit.com/r/ender3/comments/dojh3v/guide_for_those_upgrading_to_an_skr_e3_mini_v12/
+...of this combination of features came from this reddit thread by morningreis: https://www.reddit.com/r/ender3/comments/dojh3v/guide_for_those_upgrading_to_an_skr_e3_mini_v12/

 # Marlin 3D Printer Firmware